-2.1 General Definitions
+2.1 General definitions

-Intuitively, the Solvency Capital Requirement (SCR) under Solvency II is defined as the amount of capital necessary at time t=0 to cover all losses which may occur until t=1 with a probability of at least 99.5%.
+Intuitively, the Solvency Capital Requirement (SCR) under Solvency II is defined as the amount of capital necessary at time t = 0 to cover all losses which may occur until t = 1 with a probability of at least 99.5%.
 However, in order to give a precise definition of the SCR, we first need to introduce the notion of the Available Capital.

-By definition, the Available Capital at time t, AC_t , is the difference between market value of assets and market value of liabilities at time t.
+By definition, the Available Capital at time t, $AC_t$ , is the difference between market value of assets and market value of liabilities at time t.
 Thus, it is a measure of the amount of capital which is available to cover future losses.
 In general, the market value of a company's assets can be derived rather easily: Either asset prices are directly obtainable from the financial market (mark-to-market) or the assets can be valued by well established standard methods (mark-to-model).
-However, the market value of liabilities is difficult to determine.
+The market value of liabilities, however, is difficult to determine.
 There is no liquid market for such liabilities and due to options and guarantees embedded in insurance contracts, the structure of the liabilities is typically rather complex such that standard models for asset valuation cannot be applied directly.
 Therefore, under Solvency II a market value of liabilities is approximated by the so-called Technical Provisions which consist of the Best Estimate Liabilities (BEL) and a Risk Margin (RM).

 The Risk Margin can be interpreted as a loading for non-hedgeable risk and has to "ensure that the value of technical provisions is equivalent to the amount that (re)insurance undertakings would be expected to require to take over and meet the (re)insurance obligations" (CEIOPS (2008a)).
-Thus, in case of a company's insolvency the Risk Margin should be large enough for another company to guarantee the proper run-off of the portfolio of contracts.
+Thus, in case of a company's insolvency, the Risk Margin should be large enough for another company to guarantee the proper run-off of the portfolio of contracts.
 It is computed via a cost of capital approach (cf. CEIOPS (2008a)) and reflects the required return in excess of the risk-free return on assets backing future SCRs.
 Hence, the Risk Margin RM can be defined as (cf. CEIOPS (2009b))

-$$RM := \sum{t>0} \frac{CoC \cdot SCR_t}{\left(1 + i{t+1}\right)^{t+1}},\tag{1}$$ where SCR_t is the SCR at time t, i_t is the 1-year risk-free interest rate at time zero for maturity t, and CoC is the cost of capital rate, i.e. the required return in excess of the risk-free return.
+$$RM := \sum{t \ge 0} \frac{CoC \cdot SCR_t}{(1+i{t+1})^{t+1}},$$ (1)

+where $SCR_t$ is the SCR at time t, $i_t$ is the annual risk-free interest rate at time zero for maturity t, and CoC is the cost of capital rate, i.e. the required return in excess of the risk-free return.

-The SCR is defined as the 99.5% VaR of the Available Capital over 1 year, i.e. the smallest amount x for which (cf. Bauer et al. (2009b))
+The SCR is defined as the 99.5% VaR of the Available Capital over 1 year, i.e. the smallest amount x for which (cf. Bauer et al. (2010))

-$$P(AC_1 > 0|AC_0 = x) \ge 99.5\%.$$ (2)
+$$P(AC_1 > 0 | AC_0 = x) \ge 99.5\%.$$ (2)

-However, since this implicit definition is rather unpractical in (numerical) computations, one often uses the following approximately equal definition (cf. Bauer et al. (2009b))
+However, since this implicit definition is rather unpractical in (numerical) computations, one often uses the following approximately equal definition (cf. Bauer et al. (2010))

-$$SCR^{VaR} := argmin_x \left\{ P\left(AC_0 - \frac{AC_1}{1 + i_1} > x\right) \le 0.005 \right\}. \tag{3}$$
+$$SCR^{VaR} := argmin_x \left\{ P\left(AC_0 - \frac{AC_1}{1+i_1} > x\right) \le 0.005 \right\}.$$ (3)

 From Equations (1) and (3), a mutual dependence between Available Capital and SCR becomes obvious: The SCR is computed as the VaR of the Available Capital, and the Available Capital depends on the SCR via the Risk Margin.
 In order to solve this circular relation, CEIOPS (2009a) states that - whenever a life underwriting risk stress is based on the change in value of assets minus liabilities - the liabilities should not include a Risk Margin when computing the SCR.
-Thus, it is assumed that the Risk Margin does not change in stress scenarios and that the change in Available Capital can be approximated by the change in Net Asset Value where A_t denotes the market value of assets and BEL_t the Best Estimate Liabilities at time t.
-For simplicity, we will refer to the latter as the liabilities only in what follows.
+Thus, it is assumed that the Risk Margin does not change in stress scenarios and that the change in Available Capital can be approximated by the change in Net Asset Value

-$$NAV_t := A_t - BEL_t$$ ,
+$$NAV_t := A_t - BEL_t.$$